 The NEO platform, with its system of NEO and GAS tokens, is drastically different from bitcoin and many other cryptocurrencies.
 Three of the unique differences that set it apart are:

 The smallest unit of NEO will always be 1 share, and this cannot be divided in the same way as other coins like bitcoin.
 The primary reason for this is that, just like shares in a company or service, NEO cannot be divided into fractions.
 This might become a problem in the future if NEO’s value increases, but exchanges already have their own methods of dividing the coin.

-Exchanges are currently trying to figure a way around the problem of NEO being indivisible.
-The answer they have might not be the best one, but it’s the best we have: You’ll be allowed to trade fractions of NEO as long as you keep them inside your exchange wallet.
+Exchanges are currently trying to figure out a way around the problem of NEO being indivisible.
+The answer they have might not be the best one but it’s the best we have right now: You’ll be allowed to trade fractions of NEO as long as you keep them inside your exchange wallet.
 If you transfer them to your NEO wallet, those fractions will remain on the exchange and won’t be moved to your private wallet.

 For example, you are not technically allowed to own 5.32 NEO.
 You either have 5 NEO or 6.
 But exchanges will let you exchange BTC for 5.32 NEO without issue.
 If you keep those 5.32 NEO in your exchange wallet, you should have no problem exchanging them for another cryptocurrency.
 However, if you transfer the 5.32 NEO you own to your actual NEO wallet, you will end up with 5 NEO, and the 0.32 NEO will stay on the exchange.

 2. Generating GAS